PandasThumb/pandasthumb.github.io/_posts/2022/2022-06-17-evolution-of-t-urf13.md

 &#8224;They even explain the origin of the red marked intermediate area illustrated in Fig. 3 and 4: When mismatched ends are assembled (via non-homologous double strand break repair mechanisms), the sequence at the junction often changes rather randomly.
 That is why no significant homologs are found in the databases for this area.

-&#8225;Further pseudo-arguments against the T-URF13 example presented by the “Uncommon Descent” guys are debunked by HUNT: https://www.ag-evolutionsbiologie.net/html/2019/T-URF13.html
+&#8225;Further pseudo-arguments against the T-URF13 example presented by the “Uncommon Descent” guys are debunked by Hunt: https://www.ag-evolutionsbiologie.net/html/2019/T-URF13.html

 -----